David G. Burnet: Peacetime

 The people of Texas were incensed at the terms of the treaty.
-The public, along with the Secretary of War and Secretary of the Navy, wanted to see Santa Anna executed for his actions.
-Despite the criticism, Burnet made arrangements for Santa Anna to travel by boat to Mexico.
+The public, the Secretary of War, and the Secretary of the Navy wanted to see Santa Anna executed for his actions.
+Despite the criticism, Burnet arranged for Santa Anna to travel by boat to Mexico.
 His ship was delayed for several days by wind, and while it was docked, 250 volunteers, commanded by Thomas Green, arrived.
 Green demanded that Burnet resign immediately.
-The ship's captain, afraid for his own safety, refused to set sail unless Green approved.
+The ship's captain, afraid for his safety, refused to set sail unless Green approved.
 With few other options, Burnet ordered Santa Anna brought ashore and imprisoned at Quintana.
 Many of the Texas army officers threatened to execute Santa Anna and to try Burnet for treason.

 Most of Burnet's time was spent writing proclamations, orders, and letters appealing for funds and volunteers.
-As a system of taxation had yet to be implemented, the Texas treasury was empty.
+The Texas treasury was empty as a taxation system had yet to be implemented.
 There was no money to pay Burnet a salary, and his family soon had trouble paying for their expenses.
 To make ends meet, they sold a Negro woman and boy.
 Filling the treasury would take more effort, and Burnet proposed to sell land scrip in New York State.
-The bids dropped as low as 1¢ per acre and so the plan was shelved.
+The bids dropped as low as 1¢ per acre, so the plan was shelved.

-With no money and little respect for Burnet, it was not surprising that "no one followed orders, and the government struggled to direct the state effectively."
+With no money and little respect for Burnet, it was unsurprising that "no one followed orders, and the government struggled to direct the state effectively."
 Burnet wished to replace Thomas Jefferson Rusk as commander of the army and sent Secretary of War Mirabeau B. Lamar to take Rusk's place.
-Rusk instead proposed for General Felix Huston to be named as his replacement.
+Instead, Rusk proposed that General Felix Huston be named his replacement.
 Lamar called a vote of the men in the army, who overwhelmingly voted for Huston, essentially a vote of no confidence in Burnet's decisions.

 Resignation

-The first Texas presidential election was held September 5, 1836.
+The first Texas presidential election was held on September 5, 1836.
 Burnet declined to run, and Houston was elected to become the first president.
 Houston was expected to take office in December.
 On October 3, Burnet called the first session of the Texas Congress to order in Columbia.
 Houston arrived at the session on October 9, and the Congress quickly began lobbying Burnet to resign so that Houston could begin his duties.
 Burnet finally agreed to resign on October 22, the day after de Zavala resigned as vice president.

 During the transition of power, Burnet's son Jacob died at Velasco.
 The Burnets returned to their home, which had been looted, which left them with no furniture or other household articles.
 To support his family, Burnet practiced law and farmed.